KongBoje/Hand-in-5-React/README.md

 * Working with Forms
 * Lifting State Up

->## Describe tools like Babel, WebPack and create-react-app and how the fit in to the React-world
+>## Describe tools like Babel, WebPack and create-react-app and how they fit in to the React-world

 >## Explain, using examples, about Class Components, versus pure JavaScript functions in React, and when to use them.